ndejong/pfsense_fauxapi/README.md

  - added a `number` attibute to the `rules` output making the actual rule number more explict
  - addressed a bug with the `system_stats` function that was preventing it from returning, cause by an upstream change(s) in the pfSense code.
+ - rename the confusing "owner" field in `credentials.ini` to "comment", legacy files are still supported.
  - small dcoumentation fixes
  - added the [`extras`](https://github.com/ndejong/pfsense_fauxapi/tree/master/extras) path in the project repo as a better place to keep non-package files, client-libs, examples, build tools etc